PPUC/docs/docs/ppuc_dmd/index.md

 First we will start off with updating DMDreader.
 Then updating ZeDMDos.
 Lastly there is a mini tutorial on how to install or update colorization files.

 ### Updating DMDreader
-1. Download the latest file.
+1. Download `dmdreader-ppucdmd.zip`.
+[Click here to go to the latest release!](https://github.com/PPUC/dmdreader/releases/).
+Check your downloads folder and unzip/unpack.
+You should see a file named `dmdreader-ppucdmd.uf2` in the extracted folder.
 This file is what will be flashed onto the RP2040 chip.
-[Click this link to download file: DMDreader [0.4.0]](https://drive.usercontent.google.com/uc?id=1a3X7LJjNwEYenm08rg9z6rdp6sjTPe5c&export=download) You should now have a file named `dmdreader.uf2` in your downloads folder.
 2. Grab a USB cable.
 For most this will be a USB-C to USB-A cable.
 Others might need Micro USB to USB-A.
 3. Make sure game is turned off, **WARNING: in case of owning a REV. 1A/B board, you must remove the Raspberry Pi Pico/RP2040 from the PPUC/DMD carrier PCB!
 The power trace is directly connected to the Rapsberry, so it NEEDS to be removed!** When owning a REV. 1C board you don't have to worry, you can lay the DMD down for easy access to the USB-C port.
 4. On the RP2040/Pico microcontroller and REV. 1C board, you'll find a button labeled `BOOTSEL`.
 This button enables software flashing mode.
 [Watch this video for a demonstration!](https://www.youtube.com/watch?v=os4mv_8jWfU) To enter this mode, hold down the `BOOTSEL` button while connecting the USB cable from your computer to the RP2040/Pico.
 Once connected, a folder should appear on your computer named `RP2-B2`.
 5. Drag and drop the `dmdreader.uf2` file into that folder, which was obtained in step 1.
 Wait a few seconds until the `RP2-B2` folder closes.